digiltd/oh-rtd-test/Tinkerforge-Binding.md

 For connecting several brickds, use multiple &lt;IP address&gt; statements delimited by a space.

-Devices which do not support will callbacks will be polled with a configurable interval, the default is 60000 milliseconds.
+Devices which do not support callbacks will be polled with a configurable interval, the default is 60000 milliseconds.
 This value can be changed in openhab.cfg:

     tinkerforge.refresh=<value in milliseconds>